Hermiston, Oregon: Geography

 Hermiston's recent population growth is due to its proximity to large cities in the Pacific Northwest and its location along two major freeways.

 Climate

 According to the Köppen climate classification system, Hermiston has a steppe climate (Köppen BSk).
-This gives the area hot dry summers with high daytime temperatures which do cool considerably overnight, and relatively cold winters which typically yield several snow storms per year with relatively minimal accumulation.
-On June 29, 2021, a max temperature of 118 °F was recorded in Hermiston, which is just one degree below the new all-time record high temperature for the State of Oregon, which was set at the nearby Pelton Dam, which is also in Jefferson County, on the same day.
+This gives the area hot dry summers with high daytime temperatures that cool considerably overnight, and relatively cold winters which typically yield several snowstorms per year with relatively minimal accumulation.
+On June 29, 2021, a max temperature of 118 °F was recorded in Hermiston, which is just one degree below the new record high temperature for the State of Oregon, which was set at the nearby Pelton Dam, which is also in Jefferson County, on the same day.